arirusso/viddl/README.md

 viddl https://www.youtube.com/watch?v=6g4dkBF5anU -s 10 -d 5
 ```

-Alternatively, this will also start the clip at 15 seconds in the original video and stop at 15 seconds
+Alternatively, this will also start the clip at 10 seconds into the original video and stop at 15 seconds

 ```sh
 viddl https://www.youtube.com/watch?v=6g4dkBF5anU -s 10 -e 15